 The towns have taken to burning the dead from the mundane illness plaguing the people in the lower land sets.
 The illness, of course, is a result of the harvesting occurring through the artificial sky called the Cielo, that surrounds everything from the Rim to the Lowlands, and the barrier cells buried in the terraces.

-We had suspected that the barrier cells were the actual cause for the illness.
+We had suspected that the barrier cells were the actual cause of the illness.
 As the locals travel through them, they give up more and more of their light which would eventually lead to the mundane sickness to overtake them.
-We have avoided travelling through the cells, thankfully there aren’t as many in the Skid as the other territories.
+We have avoided traveling through the cells, thankfully there aren’t as many in the Skid as the other territories.

 Then there are Axle and Kayden who continue to build and strengthen our army.
 They have taken the volunteers to Guardia, so they can train and strengthen their abilities, and thanks to Jonesy the path to Guardia is warded so the increase of travelers to the village would not raise suspicion.

 And then there’s Dickson who is lost to us with his aloofness and most of the time Wade is the only one that can force him to communicate.
 Although most of those conversations occur to make decisions that only the true Dickson can make.

 We have all taken to treading lightly around Dickson lately, and we all keep an eye on him, even Danny and the Rooks help where they can.
 Danny has made Dickson promise to check in with her once every few days.
 He’s due to make an appearance tonight.
 My brothers and I will more than likely accompany him, to prevent him from getting into any altercations, and make sure his wolf stays in check.